Elissa Cunane: Regular season

+Czech league career statistics

 Personal life

 Cunane is the daughter of Dan and Sharon Cunane and sister to older sibling William Paul.
 Dan is a former Greensboro police sergeant who suffered an injury in a bicycle accident when Elissa was two, initially paralyzing him from the neck down.
 He has since regained some use of his lower body and arms, but still uses a wheelchair to get around.